casesandberg/reactcss/docs/documentation/hover.md

 title: Hover
 ---

-Use the hover wrapper that is included with reactCSS to add hover styles to components.
+Use the hover wrapper that is included with reactCSS to add hover styles to a component.
 Wrap the export with the hover method and create a class in the styles object called hover:

 ```
 import reactCSS, { hover } from 'reactcss'